kragen/derctuo/markdown/single-bridge-tor-deanonymization.md

 by backbone routing problems or Wi-Fi signal fades, after which the user will retry connecting to Tor.
-If you log the time of this event while simultaneously observing Freenode, you can see if it correlates with your target Freenode users going offline with a "Remote host closed the connection" message.
+If you log the time of this event while simultaneously observing Freenode, you can see if it correlates with your target Freenode users going offline with a “Remote host closed the connection” message.
 If so, you log the IP address and port.

-These are relatively rare events; I observed one 8 minutes ago and another 11 minutes ago in this same channel, giving a rate on the order of 200 kiloseconds, so even a single "hit" is a p < .001% event
+These are relatively rare events; I observed one 8 minutes ago and another 11 minutes ago in this same channel, giving a rate on the order of 200 kiloseconds, so even a single “hit” is a p < .001% event
 --- good enough, as they say, for government work.
-Two hits on different days would be a stronger confirmation and would also allow you to characterize the Tor user's IP address distribution.
+Two hits on different days would be a stronger confirmation and would also allow you to characterize the Tor user’s IP address distribution.

-An uncertainty that I need to test out is whether closing the circuit from its origination point within the Tor network will immediately close all the outgoing TCP connections from that circuit from the Tor exit node, and if so, whether it's a "connection closed" kind of normal situation or more an RST RST RST kind of thing.
+An uncertainty that I need to test out is whether closing the circuit from its origination point within the Tor network will immediately close all the outgoing TCP connections from that circuit from the Tor exit node, and if so, whether it’s a “connection closed” kind of normal situation or more an RST RST RST kind of thing.

 Another uncertainty is how many Tor entry nodes a given user will end